fenago/kubernetes-course/md/Lab_11.md

     ```

-    You may recall from previous chapters that we had multiple
+    You may recall from previous labs that we had multiple
     Kubernetes manifests sharing one file, separated by the
     `---` YAML file separator string.
 Now that we have a tool
     for managing Kubernetes manifests, it\'s better to keep them in